 Whilst there is a growing trend towards freelancing and contractual work, the majority of the global workforce is still fully employed.
 In most cases, this comes with benefits such as job security, health and retirement insurance, sick pay and holiday allowance.

 Full-time employees are hired to be an integral part of a team and grow within a company.
 Usually, they are compensated based on their experience and level of expertise.
-However, in most organizations, employees are entitled to ask for salary raises after working for the company for a year or more.
+However, in most organisations, employees are entitled to ask for salary raises after working for the company for a year or more.

 Full-Time Employment in Tech